The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Samples and projected separations

-Thus, by assuming the distributions of ($f,e,i,\varpi$) characteristic of a binary population, we can generate the resulting distribution of $d/a_{\rm bin}$ of the population.
+By assuming the distributions of ($f,e,i,\varpi$) that are characteristic of a binary population, we can therefore generate the resulting distribution of $d/a_{\rm bin}$ for the population.

-To create both planetary and stellar binary populations, we generate two samples of $N=8.5\times 10^5$ companions with orbital properties ($f,e,i,\varpi$) specified as follows.
-Both populations share the same ``geometric'' assumptions regarding the orientation in space of the orbits: that is, a uniform distribution in 3D the space of orbital inclinations $i$ and pericentre longitude $\varpi$, which implies a uniform distribution of $\cos(i)$, that is, $\mathcal P_i=\sin (i)/2$ with $i$ spanning $0<i<{\rm \pi}$, and a uniform distribution $\mathcal P_\varpi=1/2{\rm \pi}$ of the longitude of pericentres between $0<\varpi<2{\rm \pi}$.
+To create the planetary and stellar binary populations, we generated two samples of $N=8.5\times 10^5$ companions with orbital properties ($f,e,i,\varpi$) specified as follows.
+The two populations shared the same geometric assumptions for the orientation in space of the orbits: a uniform distribution in 3D space of the orbital inclinations $i$ and the pericentre longitude $\varpi$, which implies a uniform distribution of $\cos(i)$, that is, $\mathcal P_i=\sin (i)/2$, with $i$ spanning $0<i<{\rm \pi}$, and a uniform distribution $\mathcal P_\varpi=1/2{\rm \pi}$ of the longitude of the pericentres between $0<\varpi<2{\rm \pi}$.

-For both populations, the distribution of true anomalies $\mathcal P_f$ needs to account for the fact that companions spend more time at the apocentre of their orbit than at the pericentre.
-This distribution for $\mathcal P_f$ can be obtained by first noting that the binary angular velocity is ${\rm d}f/{\rm d}t=\Omega$.
-As a consequence, along one orbit, the fraction of time $dt$ a binary spends between a true anomaly $f$ and $f+{\rm d}f$ along one orbit is
+For both populations, the distribution of the true anomalies $\mathcal P_f$ needs to account for the fact that companions spend more time at the apocentre of their orbit than at the pericentre.
+This distribution for $\mathcal P_f$ was obtained by first noting that the binary angular velocity is ${\rm d}f/{\rm d}t=\Omega$.
+As a consequence, the fraction of time $dt$ that a binary spends in one orbit between a true anomaly $f$ and $f+{\rm d}f$ is

-where $t_{\rm orb}$ is the orbital time $t_{\rm orb}=2{\rm \pi}/\Omega_0$ and $\Omega_0=\sqrt{GM_{\rm bin}/a_{\rm bin}^3}$, where $M_{\rm bin}$ is the total mass of the binary.
-For an eccentric binary $\Omega$ is
+where $t_{\rm orb}$ is the orbital time $t_{\rm orb}=2{\rm \pi}/\Omega_0$, and $\Omega_0=\sqrt{GM_{\rm bin}/a_{\rm bin}^3}$, where $M_{\rm bin}$ is the total mass of the binary.
+For an eccentric binary, $\Omega$ is

-this implies that $\mathcal P_f$ reads:
+This implies that $\mathcal P_f$ reads

-The two populations differ in the distributions used to generate eccentricity $e$ and binary mass ratio $q=M_2/M_1$, where $M_1$ and $M_2$ are primary and secondary masses of the binary.
+The two populations differ in the distributions we used to generate the eccentricity $e$ and the binary mass ratio $q=M_2/M_1$, where $M_1$ and $M_2$ are the primary and secondary masses of the binary.